-Ceramics Now Magazine: What was the starting point in your investigation with Saggar firing and Terra Sigillata painting?
+What was the starting point for your investigation with Saggar firing and Terra Sigillata painting?

-Shamai Gibsh: Terra sigillata painting intrigued my imagination when I was a teenager.
+Terra sigillata painting intrigued my imagination when I was a teenager.
 At first, I saw Venetian vases decorated with black and white figures and later with color painting, as part of the history and heritage of the eastern Mediterranean board.
-Years later, when I was already a ceramic artists, I researched terra sigillata and the rediscovery of it in the 20th century, and started to apply it to my work.
+Years later, when I was already a ceramic artist, I researched terra sigillata and the rediscovery of it in the 20th century, and started to apply it to my work.
 I tend not to use glazes in my work, except for exterior mural work.
-Thus, the use of terra sigillata over the last 15 years enabled me to reach a non shiny and a very appealing color palate, and when fired within saggar vessels in the presence of organic materials or smoked firing, appears to have exiting results.
+Thus, the use of terra sigillata over the last 15 years enabled me to reach a non-shiny and a very appealing color palate, and when fired within saggar vessels in the presence of organic materials or smoked firing, appears to have exciting results.
 I fire within a saggar, which is an enclosed clay vessel that holds the specific organic material, to get the desired results.
-Over the years I have used many forms of organic materials like saw dust, salt Marché, pine needles, various seeds and fruits.
+Over the years, I have used many forms of organic materials like sawdust, salt Marché, pine needles, various seeds, and fruits.
 These days, I mainly use pine needles collected from two forests; one in the Carmel mountains and the other one close to my studio.

 Tell us more about the process of constructing your works.
 Does it take much time, do you have to make many preparations?

 The manual part of my work: wheel throwing, hand building murals, and sculpting occupy a large part of my time.
 However, these come after an idea has been formed following considerable thoughts, planning, and designing.
 Naturally, I am influenced by my roots, the immediate cultural and social environment and by the exposure to anything that touches us as human beings.
 Therefore, yes, it is a lengthy process.